FDBKA Events

 Association Meetings

-For members that are unable to come to any of talks at our winter meetings we strive to provide notes here for them to view.
+For members that are unable to come to any of our events we strive to provide information here for them to view.

 Equipment Sales

-We regularly receive donated items from retired beekeepers which we sell at discounted prices at our winter indoor meetings.
+We regularly receive donated items from retiring beekeepers which we sell at discounted prices on our Member Sales, Offers & Freebies page and at the January indoor meeting.
 Current availability and direct purchases can also be made by contacting our Membership Secretary via EMAIL.
-From the proceeds we make donations to the two bee charities Bees for Development and Bees Abroad.
-We were able to donate £100 from our April’23 sale which was then doubled by the Green Match Challenge.
+From the proceeds we make regular donations to the two bee charities Bees for Development and Bees Abroad which we try to align with the Green Match Challenge.

 Representation at Hampshire Beekeepers’ Association